alaminh5n/Agent-App-Parallel-Testing/README.md

 5. Install virtualenv from https://virtualenv.pypa.io/en/latest/installation.html

-##Solution Explained
+## Solution Explained
 This script can auto-detect the device info from environment and test the test cases in multiple devices.
 As a result test execution time improves significantly.
 Find below the time taken for all test case execution in local machine.

-P.S: On-boarding could not be performed in multiple device due to sim card dependency All these cases are run in previously installed and on-boarded app.
-If you want to perform installing and On-boarding that should be in single device only.
+P.S: On-boarding can not be performed in multiple device due to sim card dependency.
+On-boarding can be performed only one device at a time.

 #### 1 Device
 203.21s